Johanil/BDA-Project/BDA-project/README.md

 Municipality data
 ---
-The topojson data used in this project was retrieved from the following github repository: https://github.com/deldersveld/topojson/blob/master/countries/sweden/sweden-municipalities.json
+The topojson data used in this project was retrieved from the following github repository: https://github.com/deldersveld/topojson/blob/master/countries/sweden/sweden-municipalities.json (2022-01-12)
+Municipalities in Sweden all have a municipality code, information about what code a certain municipality have can be found here: https://skr.se/skr/tjanster/kommunerochregioner/faktakommunerochregioner/kommunkoder.2052.html
-More information about the topojson datatype can be found here: https://github.com/topojson/topojson
+More information about the topojson datatype can be found here: https://github.com/topojson/topojson (2022-01-12)

 Data Access
 ---
-Access to the complete dataset can be retreived by contacting the swedish contingency agency (MSB) and requesting information about
+By contacting the swedish contingency agency (MSB) at the following email: Statistik@MSB.se you can retreive the complete dataset with reported fires.
+Make sure to request a complete dataset with information about reported fire indicents between 2000-2020 (or later).
+For access to fire risk data use the same email adress and request information about FWI measurements between the same years.
+Some information can be access through the IDA data portal which is reached at the following adress: https://ida.msb.se/ (2022-01-12)

 Other
 ------------